emberjs/website/source/blog/2017-09-09-ember-2-16-released.md

 ### Upcoming changes in Ember Data 2.17

+Due to a late start in the Ember Data 2.16 beta cycle the Ember Data 2.17.0-beta.1 release is currently the same code as 2.16.0.
+The beta releases will continue to receive beta bugfixes and it is expected to diverge from Ember Data 2.16.0 by the time 2.17.0 is released in 6 weeks.

 #### Deprecations in Ember Data 2.17

+There are no planned deprecations introduced in Ember Data 2.17.

 For more details on the upcoming changes in Ember Data 2.17, please review the [Ember Data 2.17.0-beta.1 release page](https://github.com/emberjs/data/releases/tag/v2.17.0-beta.1).